microsoft/migrate-java-ee-app-to-azure-training/04-migrating-web-pages/README.md

 kubectl set env deployment/sharearound DEPLOY_DATE=`date`
 ```

-The command will quickly return, but the deployment will still be going on.
+These commands will quickly return, but the deployment will still be going on.

 We are going to use `kubectl` to wait for the service to become available: